 1) Customize your pitch

-While some may think that PR pitches are simple and they envision themselves being successful the first time around, most of the time that is not the case.
-It is more common and effective to form a relationship with investors before making your pitch.
+Some people assume that PR pitches are simple and they envision themselves being successful the first time around.
+Unfortunately, most of the time that is not the case.
+It is more effective to form a relationship with investors before making your pitch.
 You need to ask the investor the key components that they want to see in your deck and what outcomes and numbers are important to them.

 2) Prepare multiple documents that tell your company’s story